On Purpose

 Yet, a challenge in clarifying what’s truly important to us, is that we often identify our values in our heads more than our hearts.
 We are shaped by our upbringing and environment.
 We are all influenced by the people we admire, mix with, fashion trends and the prevailing views of the tribes we identify with.
 We believe and espouse certain values, yet our actions sometimes reveal there are actually other deeper things at play.
 Discrepancies between espoused values and actions are legendary.
 That is why honest self reflection and getting in touch with our heart as well as our head, is so important.

 Sometimes our sense of vocation or calling is felt as a voice of moral demand that asks us to take on a cause by becoming someone we are not — someone different, someone better, someone “more admirable”.
+Sometimes we feel we have to be the person we think our parents wanted us to be - perhaps a doctor, or lawyer, or take over the family business"… All admirable, but these roles may not be what we are truly wired for.
 It’s great to do good works and to have goals - as long as they are our goals, and we are not aspiring to be somebody else.
 See The Story of Rabbi Zusya's final words at the end of this resource.

 Courage and Faith are also required